paolobertani/microlang/README.md

 a = b + c // sum
 a = b - c // subtraction
 a = b * c // multiplication
-a = b / c // division, always rounded down a = b % c // modulo (remainder of division) - integers only
+a = b / c // division, (always rounded down on integers) a = b % c // modulo (remainder of division) - integers only
 ```

-Both values of the operation must be of the same type
+Both operands must be of the same type

 &nbsp;